Bottom Line

 Conclusion

-Overall, the ASUS XG27AQM is an excellent 1440p 240Hz gaming display, but there are much cheaper alternatives.
+Overall, the ASUS XG27AQM is an excellent 1440p 240Hz gaming display, but there are much better alternatives.

 Specifications